ClaudiuGeorgiu/RiskInDroid/README.md

 #### Install

-If you downloaded the official image from Docker Hub, you are ready to use the tool, otherwise execute the following commands in the previously created `RiskInDroid/` directory (the folder containing the `Dockerfile`) in order to build the Docker image:
+If you downloaded the official image from Docker Hub, you are ready to use the tool, otherwise execute the following command in the previously created `RiskInDroid/` directory (the folder containing the `Dockerfile`) in order to build the Docker image:

 ```Shell